Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/shapecollection/addaudioframeembedded/_index.md

 ---
 title: addAudioFrameEmbedded
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/shapecollection/addaudioframeembedded/
+url: /php-java/aspose.slides/shapecollection/addaudioframeembedded/
 ---

-## addAudioFrameEmbeddedFromStream (ShapeCollection shapecollection, float x, float y, float width, float height, ReadStream audio_stream, Function callback)  function
+## addAudioFrameEmbedded(float x, float y, float width, float height, InputStream audio_stream)  method

  Adds a new audio frame with embedded audio file to the end of a collection.
  Embedded audio file can be a WAV only.